shivannis/xandr-docs-public/xandr-docs/articles/monetize/target-inventory-on-the-microsoft-advertising-exchange.md

 ### Option 2.
 Target specific Microsoft Advertising MSN "bins"

-To target specific Microsoft Advertising bins, follow the steps in **Option 1**, and then click on **Seller: Microsoft Advertising Exchange (280)** to expose a list of bins - named "Content Categories" on the Xandr platform.
+To target specific Microsoft Advertising bins, follow the steps in **Option 1**, and then click on **Seller: Microsoft Advertising Exchange (280)** to expose a list of bins - named "Content Categories" on the Microsoft Advertising platform.
 You can then either **Include** the specific bins that you want to target or **Exclude** the specific bins that you do not want to target.

 > [!IMPORTANT]
 > For a complete list of MS Ad Exchange bins with descriptions, see [Microsoft Advertising Exchange Inventory](microsoft-advertising-exchange-inventory.md).